Need the short answer? Read our FAQ on "How often to change the air filter".

-Sometimes we’re asked what is the most important thing that Knoxville area homeowner's can do to protect their air conditioning and heating system between their scheduled tune-ups?
-Our advice is simple; remember to change the heating and air conditioning air filter.
+Sometimes we’re asked what is the number one thing that Knoxville area homeowner's can do to protect their air conditioning and heating system between their scheduled tune-ups?
+That’s an easy one; remember to change the heating and air conditioning air filter.
 Buying new furnace and return air filters is extremely important to the effectiveness of your HVAC system, not to mention your home's air quality.
 Did you know indoor air pollution is one of the top five environmental health risks?
-It’s not thought of often, but it is extremely important to consider.
-Changing the air filters is not difficult for most Knoxville homeowners, but there are usually two challenges to actually accomplishing this task:
+We know it's the last thing on your mind, but this is really important stuff.
+Changing the air filters is not difficult for most Knoxville homeowners, but there are usually two challenges to actually getting it done:

 - Understanding just how often to replace your furnace or air conditioner filter.